Flowtime Technique vs Pomodoro vs 52/17: Which Wins? (2026)

 Format: Work until your focus naturally fades → take a proportional break

 Flowtime removes the fixed timer.
 You start working and keep going for as long as you feel focused.
 When you notice your attention slipping, you stop and take a break proportional to how long you worked (roughly 5 minutes for every 25 minutes worked).
+For a full breakdown, see the complete Flowtime technique guide.

 Best for: